Patient education: Celiac disease in children (Beyond the Basics)

 The small intestine is responsible for absorbing food and nutrients.
-Thus, if the immune system damages the lining of the small intestines, this can lead to problems absorbing important nutrients from foods; this problem is referred to as malabsorption.
+Thus, if the immune system damages the lining of the small intestine, this can lead to problems absorbing important nutrients from foods; this problem is referred to as malabsorption.

 CELIAC DISEASE CAUSES

 Celiac disease occurs as a result of a child's genetics and exposure to a trigger.
-A child who develops celiac disease probably inherits the risk from one or both parents and then develops the disease when exposed to the trigger, gluten.
+A child who develops celiac disease probably inherits the risk from one or both parents and then develops the disease when exposed to the dietary trigger, gluten.

 Celiac disease is different from wheat allergy.
 Allergies occur when different parts of the immune system are activated by wheat, causing allergic symptoms such as hives and wheezing.
-(See "Patient information: Food allergy symptoms and diagnosis (Beyond the Basics)".)
+(See "Patient education: Food allergy symptoms and diagnosis (Beyond the Basics)".)

 CELIAC DISEASE SYMPTOMS

 The symptoms of celiac disease can vary from mild to severe.